ikskuh/spu-mark-ii/docs/isa.md

 ## Interrupt handling

-The SPU Mark II provides 8 possible interrupts, two unmasked and six masked interrupts.
+The SPU Mark II provides 8 possible interrupts, four unmasked and four masked interrupts.

 When an interrupt is triggered the CPU pushes the current instruction pointer to the stack and fetches the new instruction Pointer from the interrupt table.
 Then the flag in the Interrupt Register is cleared as well as the mask bit in the Flag Register (if applicable).

 The reset interrupt is a special interrupt that does not push the return address to the stack.
 It also resets the Interrupt Register and the Flag Register.

 ### Masking
-If an interrupt is masked via the Flag Register (Bit=0) it won't be triggered (the Interrupt Register bit can't be set).
+If an interrupt is masked via the Flag Register (corresponding bit is *0*) it won't be triggered (the Interrupt Register bit can't be set).

 ### Interrupt Table
 It is possible to assign each interrupt another handler address.
 The entry points for those handlers are stored in the Interrupt Table at memory location `0x0000`: